craftcms/docs/docs/getting-started-tutorial/environment/stack.md

 Instructions for installing DDEV are available in the [DDEV documentation](https://ddev.readthedocs.io/en/stable/).

 ::: tip
-DDEV 1.21.2 added official support for Craft CMS, so make sure you’re running 1.21.2 or later.
+Make sure you’re running DDEV 1.21.4 or later.
 You can check which version you’re currently running with the following command:

 ```sh
 ddev -v